awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-imagebuilder-distributionconfiguration-distribution.md

 ## Properties<a name="aws-properties-imagebuilder-distributionconfiguration-distribution-properties"></a>

 `AmiDistributionConfiguration`  <a name="cfn-imagebuilder-distributionconfiguration-distribution-amidistributionconfiguration"></a>
  The specific AMI settings, such as launch permissions and AMI tags\.
+For details, see example schema below\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)